visgl/react-map-gl/docs/api-reference/use-map.md

 </Tabs>

-When used with the [MapProvider](./map-provider.md), this hook can also reference maps that are rendered outside of the current component's direct render tree.
+When used with the [MapProvider](./map-provider.md), this hook can also reference maps that are rendered outside of the current component's direct render tree as long as both trees are part of the current `<MapProvider>`.

 <Tabs groupId="map-library">